Cmdpro/Data-Essence/modchanges.md

 - Added filtering capability to the Vacuum
 - Added Essence Reader redstone component
 - Added new alternate model for Nodes if they are acting as relays
+- Added more Pastel plants to the Plant Siphon fuel map

 ### Changes
 - Buffed Nether Wart's output in the Plant Siphon